ashvin-kumbhani/go-test/readme.md

 ### Environment Variables

-Ensure the following environment variables are set in the services:
+Ensure the following environment variables are set in the services(These are hardcoded this for now):

 - `POSTGRES_USER`: PostgreSQL username.
 - `POSTGRES_PASSWORD`: PostgreSQL password.